Monday, May 16, 2011

 No place to land: Loss of natural habitats threatens migratory birds globally

-On their epic journeys, often spanning thousands of kilometres, migratory birds cross many borders, linking different countries as well as ecosystems.
+On their epic journeys, often spanning thousands of kilometres, migratory birds cross many borders, link different countries as well as ecosystems.

 The annual migration of an estimated 50 billion birds representing around 19 per cent of the world's 10,000 bird species is one of nature's great natural wonders.
 Yet each year, more and more of the natural habitats migratory birds need to complete their journeys either diminish or disappear completely.